waltherwj/AI-and-FEA-model/README.md

   * Created script for calling geometry script from Workbench
   * Create script for generating mesh in Mechanical
   * Create script for generating model inside of Workbench
+  * Created script for applying forces to element
 ## Current Work
 #### _Implementing a 2d model for proof of concept_

 ##### Tasks

 * Automate Geometry and Mesh Generation Step
-  * Create script for applying forces to element
   * Create script for saving the geometry and mesh
+  * Create script for saving the results